-CWE-362: Concurrent Execution using Shared Resource with Improper Synchronization (Race Condition)
+CWE-362: Concurrent Execution using Shared Resource with Improper Synchronization ('Race Condition')

-The product contains a code sequence that can run concurrently with other code, and the code sequence requires temporary, exclusive access to a shared resource, but a timing window exists in which the shared resource can be modified by another code sequence that is operating concurrently.
+The product contains a concurrent code sequence that requires temporary, exclusive access to a shared resource, but a timing window exists in which the shared resource can be modified by another code sequence operating concurrently.

 View on MITRE